mikedigan8/java-kotlin-mcdigan/Objects/README.md

 ### Methods

-- setPluggedIn: Sets the status of plugged in to either 'true' or 'false'
-    - If true the volume is doubled, and if false the volume returns to what it was before being plugged in
-    - The mandolin must be electric to be plugged in
-- isPluggedIn: Returns a boolean indicating if the mandolin is plugged in
-- isElectric: Returns a boolean indicating if the mandolin is electric
+- getHoleType: Returns a char indicating the hole type
-- getVolume: An overridden method using the sub-classes instance of volume instead of the super's
+- getVolume: An overridden method that returns the volume of the mandolin
-- setVolume: An overridden method using the sub-classes definition of maxVolume instead of the super's
+- setVolume: An overridden method that lets you set the volume of the instrument
+- startPlaying: An overridden method that lets the user start playing the instrument
+- getPlayedHours: An overridden method that returns the amount of hours played